 What do you think are the challenges for females working in a male dominant industry?

 While we see more female leaders across the different industries in Hong Kong, like the banking sector, it is still rather male dominant.
 This is even more apparent the more senior you look at.
 I have a female friend who is a Managing Director at a construction company, which might seem unusual; but according to her, 60% of their building surveyor intake last year was female, which increased to 64% this year.
 There is clearly no shortage of female talent, which brings us to the question of what is stopping them from reaching the top.
 It seems harder for women to reach senior positions in many sectors, especially the traditionally male-dominated ones, which I see as a societal problem.
 Many women nowadays have as good an education and skill set as men, so there is no reason why they shouldn’t reach the top.

 What do you think when people say that female bosses are harder to work for?

 I don’t agree with that.
 There are good female bosses and bad female bosses, in exactly the same way as there are good and bad male bosses.
 It’s a stereotypical phrase that stems from a long time ago, when there were hardly any women at the top and maybe those that made it had to be particularly tough in order to succeed.
 However today, with more opportunities and progression for women, I don’t buy this at all.
 People are less inclined to describe a male boss as “difficult to deal with” or “a dragon”.
 Women should be more supportive to other women at work in this regard.

 What is your advice for creating a more inclusive environment for women?
 What can companies do better?

 Companies should hire based on qualifications, skill set and whether they fit in culturally, instead of looking at traits like gender, race and ethnicity.
 Senior management needs to practice what they preach and embrace diversity fully.
-It’s not about a policy, it’s about a culture that needs to be created from the top down.Posted almost 3 years ago
+It’s not about a policy, it’s about a culture that needs to be created from the top down.Posted over 4 years ago